gandhiv88/Yoto-Scheduler/README.md

-# Yoto MQTT React Native App
+# Yoto Scheduler

-A React Native Expo application for controlling Yoto players via MQTT.
-This app provides direct control over Yoto devices, allowing you to play, pause, and stop audio cards without switching between multiple applications.
+A React Native Expo application for controlling and scheduling Yoto players via MQTT.
+This app provides direct control over Yoto devices and allows you to schedule audio card playback, eliminating the need to switch between multiple applications.

 ## Features